-3 - Power up or Not Ready/ready A combination of 1 and 2 above.
+3-Power up or Not ready/ready

 The use of copy type 0 only is recommended at this time.
 It is considered that the other options have too high a probability of copying bad data from the primary unit over good backup data on the shadow unit.